legendarycode3/raffle-smart-contract/README.md

 ​
 # Proveably Random Raffle Smart Contracts
 ​

 ## Project Overview
 The project is a decentralized Raffle/Lottery system which :
 * Allows Users to enter a raffle , after paying an entrance fee.
 * Winners are selected at random using Chainlink VRF (Verifiable Random Function).
 * A Winner selection is automated using Chainlink Automation (which automatically triggers the draw after a set time or a certain number of participants).
+* The entire prize pool is automatically sent to the winner address

 ## Project Structure